pgomez-a/born2beroot/README.md

 </ul>

 ### What is AppArmor?
+AppArmor provides **Mandatory Access Control (MAC) security**.
+In fact, **AppAmor allows the system administrator to restrict the actions that processes can perform**.
+For example, if an installed application can take photos by accessing the camera application, but the administrator denies this privilege, the application will not be able to access the camera application.
+If a vulnerability occurs (some of the restricted tasks are performed), AppArmor blocks the application so that the damage does not spread to the rest of the system.<br>
+In AppArmor, **processes are restricted by profiles**.
+Profiles can work in complain-mode and in enforce-mode.
+In enforce mode, AppArmor prohibits applications from performing restricted tasks.
+In complain-mode, AppArmor allows applications to do these tasks, but creates a registry entry to display the complaint.

 ### What is the difference between Apt and Aptitute?
+In Debian-based OS distributions, **the default package manager we can use is dpkg**.
+This tool allows us to install, remove and manage programs on our operating system.
+However, in most cases, these programs come with a list of dependencies that must be installed for the main program to function properly.
+One option is to manually install these dependencies.
+However, **APT (Advanced Package Tool)**, which is a tool that uses dpkg, **can be used to install all the necessary dependencies when installing a program**.
+So now we can install a useful program with a single command.<br>
+APT can work with different back-ends and fron-ends to make use of its services.
+One of them is **apt-get**, which **allows us to install and remove packages**.
+Along with apt-get, there are also many tools like apt-cache to manage programs.
+In this case, **apt-get and apt-cache are used by apt**.
+Thanks to apt we can install .deb programs easily and without worrying about dependencies.
+But in case we want to use a graphical interface, we will have to use aptitude. **Aptitude also does better control of dependencies**, allowing the user to choose between different dependencies when installing a program.

 ### How to use SSH?
 ### How to implement UFW with SSH?
 ### Why to use Sudo?